Nutrunity

 The results of a study comparing four forms of magnesium preparations suggested lower bioavailability of magnesium oxide, with significantly higher and equal absorption and bioavailability of magnesium chloride and magnesium lactate(14).
 This supports the belief that both the magnesium content of a dietary supplement and its bioavailability contribute to its ability to restore deficient levels of magnesium.

-For best uptake by the cells, magnesium requires an alkaline environment and good levels of vitamin B6, but high levels of stomach acid.
+For best uptake by the cells, magnesium requires an alkaline environment and good levels of vitamin B6, as well as high levels of stomach acid.

 Source: Office of Dietary Supplements website: “Dietary Supplement Fact Sheet: Magnesium.”

 *DV = Daily Value.
-DVs were developed by the U.S. Food and Drug Administration (FDA) to help consumers compare the nutrient contents of products within the context of a total diet.
+DVs were developed by the FDA to help consumers compare the nutrient contents of products within the context of a total diet.
 The DV for magnesium is 400 mg for adults and children aged 4 and older.
 However, the FDA does not require food labels to list magnesium content unless a food has been fortified with this nutrient.
 Foods providing 20% or more of the DV are considered to be high sources of a nutrient.

 What are the risks of taking magnesium?